alibaba/tengine/docs/modules/ngx_dso_module.md

 **Context**: *dso*

-This directive can insert your module to nginx' module order list(please see conf/module_order).
-Be careful, it will change the module runtime order.
-This directive does not need to be set in most cases.
+This directive can insert a module into Nginx's module array in order (see conf/module_order for more details).
+Note it will change the module runtime order.
+This directive does not need to be used in most cases.

 Example:

      order module_order;

-in module_order file:
+in the 'module_order' file:

         ngx_core_module;
         ngx_errlog_module;